Standards of Care for LGBT Youth

 Poirier developed the tool for systems of care grantees of the Substance Abuse and Mental Health Services Administration at the U.S. Department of Health and Human Services and other communities.
 (Visit the Technical Assistance Partnership for Child and Family Mental Health website for more information about this tool.)
 AIR staff have given numerous similar presentations and community-level trainings across the country on these topics since 2011.

 Learn More.
-AIR’s Human and Social Development program develops knowledge and understanding about LGBT youth that takes account of their experiences and needs.
-AIR also enhances opportunities for the healthy development, well-being, and safety of LGBT children, youth, and their families by providing workforce training and technical assistance to service providers across systems addressing behavioral health, child welfare, education, juvenile justice, and homelessness.
+AIR develops knowledge and understanding about LGBT youth that takes account of their experiences and needs.
+We also enhance opportunities for the healthy development, well-being, and safety of LGBT children, youth, and their families by providing workforce training and technical assistance to service providers across systems addressing behavioral health, child welfare, education, juvenile justice, and homelessness.
 Read more about AIR’s work on LGBT youth.

 Helfgott, K.P. & Gonsoulin, S.G.
 (2012).
 Standards of care for LGBT youth.
 In Fisher, S.K., Poirier, J.M. & Blau, G.A.
 (Eds.), Improving Emotional & Behavioral Outcomes for LGBT Youth: A Guide for Professionals, pp. 141-158.
 Baltimore, MD: Paul H. Brookes Publishing Co.